CompSoftMat/cluster-observer/README.md

 - requested walltime
 - scheduled start time, when exposed by the scheduler

+Other "privacy" features:
+- private runtime config loaded from `~/.config/cluster-observer/config.toml`
-Host/IP values shown in the browser are masked before they reach the frontend.
+- Host/IP values shown in the browser are masked before they reach the frontend.
+- This repository does not need to contain real cluster hosts, usernames, project codes, or SSH credentials.
+You can fork it.

 > [!NOTE]
 > Cluster Observer is deliberately an internal tool.
-It is meant for small-group or personal use in environments where SSH access, scheduler conventions, and project filters are already understood.
-The goal is to make existing cluster usage easier to inspect, not to provide a general multi-tenant scheduling service.
+It is meant for small-group or personal use in environments.
+Although it is built to never expose relevant infomation, use it to your own risk.

 ## Scheduler Support